“Zero point” Ukrainian Furniture Business 2020.

 The Ukrainian production capacity in board materials from wood fibers and shavings, as well as plywood, is also limited.

 “Uncertainty of Transformation” of World Consumer and Commodity Markets.

-Economic policy of the government in the next 4 years.
+The economic policy of the government in the next 4 years.

-Decline in domestic consumer demand and very slow growth.
+The decline in domestic consumer demand and very slow growth.